China Renaissance slashes price target on Lufax Holding Ltd [LU] – find out why.

-Lufax Holding Ltd [NYSE: LU] stock went on a downward path that fall over -5.88% on Friday, amounting to a one-week price decrease of less than -11.81%.
+Lufax Holding Ltd [NYSE: LU] price plunged by -1.99 percent to reach at -$0.04.
 The company report on August 4, 2022 that Lufax Reports Second Quarter 2022 Financial Results.

 Sponsored